PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

-After testing the pure procedures in the database alone, disregarding any other bottleneck which could come up due to the network, it was concluded that the Microsoft SQL Geospatial functions were not able to provide the efficiency needed to satisfy the Drivebox demands in scaleability, as the company is looking to expand the pool of vehicles in the future. \
+After testing the pure procedures in the database alone, disregarding any other bottleneck which could come up due to the network, it was concluded that the Microsoft SQL Geospatial functions were not able to provide the efficiency needed to satisfy the Drivebox demands in scalability, as the company is looking to expand the pool of vehicles in the future. \

 ![Testing the final implementation of the algorithm using procedures and native MS SQL Geospatial functions.](source/figures/sqlstress2.png "Screenshot"){#fig:stress_one width=90%}